Matt3164/matt3164.github.io/notebooks_md/How_to_manipulate_an_iterator.md

 # How to manipulate an iterator

+It is common to want to truncate or modify an iterator.
+Fortunately, many tools are available including `islice` from the `itertools` library.

-Example on how to use `islice` to modify start index, stop index and even step.
+Here is an example on how to use `islice` to modify start index, stop index and even step.

 ```python